 The focus of autumn is to get the best possible condition to prepare the lawn for dormancy and winter.
 This means attacking issues such as weeds and pests early, maintaining fertilising and regularly mowing as needed.
 While the mowing frequency will decrease throughout the season, growing a bit longer will equip the lawn to better deal with photosynthesis and weed suppression.

 A healthy lawn means it'll handle dormancy far better and bounce back quicker when spring comes around!
-Check out our 10 Tips For A Great Autumn Lawn brought to you by the king of Lawnporn!
+Check out our 10 Tips For A Great Autumn Lawn!

 Early season you will still need to regularly mow, at least once a week.
 The mowing frequency will decrease during the season and by season end you may only need to mow once a fortnight.
 Mow a bit taller to aid better photosynthesis with the less available sunlight.
 Growing a bit taller will also aid in weed management as the sunlight will be blocked by the thick and taller canopy.
 Don’t mow more than a third of the grass height in a single mow and don’t let it get too long between mows.